-It is also important to keep tabs on the prevailing weather and take precaution measures to protect the crop from the effects of changing weather.
+It is also important to keep tabs on the prevailing weather and take precautionary measures to protect the crop from the effects of changing the weather.

 Remember that some bugs such as thrips and spider mites are too small.
 Therefore, make sure always to keep a hand lens with you.

 Make monitoring your garden a habit and you’ll love it.

 4. Introduce beneficial bugs and organisms to your garden